 Lyme Regis is the latest place in Dorset to make it onto the big screen.

-Set for release in 2020, ‘Ammonite’ is a feature film about world famous fossil hunter, Mary Anning, and a young woman sent to convalesce by the sea.
+Released in late 2020, ‘Ammonite’ is a feature film about world famous fossil collector and paleontologist Mary Anning, and a young woman sent to convalesce by the sea.
 The pair develop an intense relationship, altering both of their lives forever.

-Fans of Kate Winslet and Saoirse Ronan, who play the main characters, can enjoy a fossil themed break to Lyme Regis and walk along the same very beach that Mary Anning made her first famous ichthyosaur discovery.
+Fans of Kate Winslet and Saoirse Ronan, who play the main characters, can enjoy a fossil themed break to Lyme Regis and walk along the same very beach that Mary Anning discovered her first Ichthyosaur fossil.

 Make sure you join a fossil walk from the Lyme Regis Museum and who knows - you could discover a fossilised ammonite of your own!